Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-07.md

 <!-- > -->

-Props are an important part of components. **Props are values passed to a component to configure it.**
+Props are an important part of components. **Props are attributes passed into a component.
+The component then receives the attributes as a prop object**

 ```JS
 const Heading = props => {